-It is the policy of Fontbonne University to afford equal employment opportunity to qualified individuals, regardless of their race, color, religion, age, sex, gender identity, sexual orientation, national origin, disability, or genetic information, and will conform to all applicable state and federal laws and regulations.
+It is the policy of Fontbonne University to afford equal employment opportunity to qualified individuals, regardless of their race, color, religion, age, gender, gender orientation, national or ethnic origin, or disability and will conform to all applicable state and federal laws and regulations.
 In keeping with the intent of this policy, the University will adhere to the following personnel practices:

-- 1. Recruitment, hiring, and promotions of individuals in all job classifications will be conducted without regard race, color, religion, age, sex, gender identity, sexual orientation, national origin, disability, genetic information, or any other characteristic protected by law. - 2.
-All other personnel actions such as compensation, benefits, transfers, training and development, educational assistance, and social and recreational programs will be administered without regard to race, color, religion, age, sex, gender identity, sexual orientation, national origin, disability, genetic information, or any other characteristic protected by law.
+- 1. Recruitment, hiring, and promotions of individuals in all job classifications will be conducted without regard to race, color, age, gender, gender orientation, national or ethnic origin, disability, or religion. - 2.
+All other personnel actions such as compensation, benefits, transfers, training and development, educational assistance, and social and recreational programs will be administered without regard to race, color, age, gender, gender orientation, national or ethnic origin, disability, or religion.